Deepfake Generation and Detection: A Benchmark and Survey: Deepfake Inspections: A Survey

-$\bullet$ \textbf{Self-supervised Method.} Self-supervised learning employs supervisory signals inferred from the intrinsic structure of the data, reducing the reliance on external data labels~\cite{tripathy2020icface,zeng2020realistic,oorloff2023robust,zhang2023exploiting}.
+$\bullet$ \textbf{Self-supervised Learning.} Self-supervised learning employs supervisory signals inferred from the intrinsic structure of the data, reducing the reliance on external data labels~\cite{tripathy2020icface,zeng2020realistic,oorloff2023robust,zhang2023exploiting}.
 Oorloff~\etal~\cite{oorloff2023robust} employs self-supervised methods to train an encoder, disentangling identity and facial attribute information of portrait images within the pre-defined latent space itself of a pre-trained StyleGAN2.
-Zhang~\etal~\cite{zhang2023exploiting} utilizes 3DMM to provide geometric guidance, employs pre-computed optical flow to guide the estimation of motion fields, and relies on pre-computed occlusion maps to guide the perception and repair of occluded areas.
+Zhang~\etal~\cite{zhang2023exploiting} utilizes 3DMM to provide geometric guidance, employs pre-computed optical flow to guide motion field estimation, and relies on pre-computed occlusion maps to guide the perception and repair of occluded areas.

-\subsubsection{Talking Face Generation}
+\subsubsection{\textbf{Talking Face Generation}}